skx/rss2email/README.md

 * For each feed-item which is new generate and send an email.
 * Terminate.

-The `daemon` process does exactly the same thing, however it does __not__ terminate.
+The `daemon` process does a similar thing, however it does __not__ terminate.
 Instead the process becomes:

 * Read the contents of each URL in the feed-list.
 * For each feed-item which is new generate and send an email.